Empirical sandwich variance estimator for iterated conditional expectation g-computation: G-computation

-Note that the score functions of the logistic models in Equations \ref{equation3} and \ref{equation4} can be replaced with the score functions of other generalized linear models.
-Inference for $\hat{\mu}_\tau$ and $\check{\mu}_\tau$ can then be made using the empirical sandwich variance estimator \cite{wen_parametric_2021}, as described above.
-Importantly, software is available which automates computation of the point and variance estimates for a given set of estimating functions \cite{zivich_delicatessen_2022, saul_calculus_2020}.
-Estimating equations for ICE g-computation with time-to-event data, as opposed to repeated measures, are provided in Appendix 1 and the following reference \cite{wen_multiply_2022}.
+The score functions of the logistic models in Equations \ref{equation3} and \ref{equation4} can also be replaced with the score functions of other generalized linear models.
+As indicated above, inference for $\hat{\mu}_\tau(\bar{a}_{\tau-1}^{*})$ and $\check{\mu}_\tau(\bar{a}_{\tau-1}^{*})$ can then be made using the empirical sandwich variance estimator.
+Importantly, software is available which automates computation of the point and variance estimates for a given set of stacked estimating equations \cite{zivich_delicatessen_2022, saul_calculus_2020}.